(Johnson Collection)

 For 2021, the IndyCar Grand Prix was moved back to it familiar date in mid-May.
 A second road course race was held in mid-August, again as part of the NASCAR weekend.
 This was the schedule again in 2022, although Brickyard weekend was moved up a couple weeks to the last weekend in July.

-As of 2021, the closest finish for an IndyCar race on the road course came in the 2014 event.
-Simon Pagenaud held off Ryan Hunter-Reay by 0.8906 seconds.
+As of 2023, the all-time fastest IndyCar race on the road course happened in 2017.
+Will Power average 120.0813 mph, in a race that went caution-free.
+The closest finish for an IndyCar race on the road course came in the August 2023 event.
+Scott Dixon held off Graham Rahal by 0.4779 seconds.
 Race winners for IndyCar Series races on the Indianapolis Motor Speedway Road Course are as follows:

 Date | Race Name | Winner | Distance | Average Speed |